 To live through this stage, one must prepare and execute plans with extra care to avoid becoming a casualty.
-What are your chances and how can you get out alive of this catastrophe?
+What are your chances and how can you get out of this catastrophe alive?

-These emission contains enough energy that can destroy the electrons out of every matter.
-When this happens, it gives existence to ion pairs or ionizing radiation which highly reacts to chemicals.
+These emission contains enough energy that can destroy the electrons in matter.
+When this happens, this results to ion pairs or ionizing radiation which highly reacts to chemicals.

-Ionizing radiation comes in different types: alpha, beta, gamma, cosmic, neutrons, X-rays and more.
+There are different types of ionizing radiation: alpha, beta, gamma, cosmic, neutrons, X-rays, and more.
 Regardless of what type of ionizing radiation hits you, it’s the amount of exposure that poisons and kills.
 The absorbed dose is measured in units of Grays (Gy) or sievert (Sv).

-You can still survive, but the treatment process involves a series of blood transfusion and administering of antibiotics.
+You can still survive, but the treatment process will be tedious – it involves a series of blood transfusion and administration of antibiotics.
 A radiation poisoning victim who received this amount of ionizing radiation will also suffer from a weakened immune system, uncontrollable bleeding, and anemia due to blood complications.

 Those who received more than 30 Gy of nuclear radiation will also experience severe vomiting, diarrhea, and dizziness.
 Seizures and involuntary movements are also common.
 Death occurs within 48 hours.